-Each new approach tends to add its own twist to the formula, with Palm Springs trapping two people (Andy Samberg's Nyles, and Cristin Miloti's Sarah) in the same time loop at their friend's wedding in Palm Springs, California.
-Beyond that, the characters are largely guaranteed to go through much of the same process we've seen in every other iteration of a Groundhog-style loop.
+Each new approach tends to add its own twist to the formula, with 2020's Palm Springs trapping two people (Andy Samberg's Nyles, and Cristin Miloti's Sarah) in the same time loop at their friend's wedding in Palm Springs, California.
+But beyond these little tweaks, the characters are largely guaranteed to go through much of the same process we've seen in every other iteration of a Groundhog-style loop.

 For a start, the formula is a good one.
 Groundhog Day is a classic movie, one of Bill Murray's best, and I could personally watch it every day for at least a decade or two without getting sick of it.
 Adding some variations and some new characters while treading the familiar, satisfying path that Harold Ramis established for us isn't so bad.
 But there's definitely more to it than that.

 For a start, it exaggerates the absurd and empty repetition of modern life—in which the routine of each day, each week, each year tends to blur and blend into the next in a uniform mass of cyclic mundanity that slowly wears us down until we're too old and decrepit to be of value to our capitalist overlords.